baribeau/adventuneering/_posts/2024-03-06-a-roadmap-to-impactful-travel-for-students.md

 * financial support from **family**
   - (if your parents have the capacity to support, ask!
 I'm not personally experienced with this situation, but I suspect it might make step 3 (“convince your parents to let you go”) more complicated -- I think it was easier to convince my parents I was responsible enough to go on the trip because I amassed the funding myself.)

-### 3. Convince your parents to let you go
+### 3. How I Convinced My Parents to Let Me Travel ###

+This section is really about safety.

-Getting your parents' blessing to go on an international trip can be tricky and depends on your situation.
-In my case, my parents were worried about me (a young woman) going alone to a foreign country, especially one where I would [so obviously be a foreigner](https://www.pinkcitypost.com/wp-content/uploads/2022/08/Youth-Day-Poornima-xlxl2kx2.jpg){:target="_blank"} (I'm white).
+My parents were worried about me (a young woman) going alone to a foreign country, especially one where I would [so obviously be a foreigner](https://www.pinkcitypost.com/wp-content/uploads/2022/08/Youth-Day-Poornima-xlxl2kx2.jpg){:target="_blank"}.
 They were scared I would be a target to be taken advantage of, robbed, sexually harassed, kidnapped, or any of the other nightmarish worries parents have about their kids – not to mention that I’m deathly [allergic](https://foodallergycanada.ca/food-allergy-basics/food-allergies-101/what-are-food-allergies/){:target="_blank"} to dairy and lentils, two of the main dietary staples in India.

 I won my parents’ blessing through organization and persistence, proving to them that I am thinking about what could go wrong and actively preparing for it.